An Artist You Should Know: Jack Penny

 Hey Jack - give us a spiel on who you are, what you do, where you live?

 Hi Sam, I am a painter.
-My paintings are seemingly on the nose, tracking down the missing laugher until the audience is laughing at them self’s.
-I currently live on the south coast of England which is soon to change as my family and I are moving to France in a few months.
+My paintings are seemingly on the nose, tracking down the missing laughter until the audience is laughing at themselves.
+I currently live on the south coast of England, which is soon to change, as my family and I are moving to France in a few months.

 How would you personally describe your art?

-I’m quite traditional with my materials using oil on canvas of various sizes but I am most comfortable working at the largest size possible although that is not always practical.
-I like my whole body to be in motion when drawing a line in or putting a stroke of paint down, it feels more action orientated.
-I occasionally venture into sculpture, often using reclaimed wood which seems a fitting material for my raw unpolished figurative paintings.
+I’m quite traditional with my materials, using oil on canvas in various sizes, but I am most comfortable working at the largest size possible, although that is not always practical.
+I like my whole body to be in motion when drawing a line or putting a stroke of paint down; it feels more action-orientated.
+I occasionally venture into sculpture, often using reclaimed wood, which seems a fitting material for my raw, unpolished figurative paintings.

-When I’m painting it is a space for the child in me for lack of a better analogy who is unreasonable and generally anti-establishment.
-A hater of the arbitrary rules.
-Then there is also the adult in me who is much more reserved and is obsessed with understanding the theory of painting and what makes a painting successful.
-In the process of discovering a painting, it’s a push and pull relationship between the two.
+When I’m painting, it is a space for the child in me, for lack of a better analogy, who is unreasonable and generally anti-establishment; a hater of arbitrary rules.
+Then there is also the adult in me, who is much more reserved and is obsessed with understanding the theory of painting and what makes a painting successful.
+In the process of discovering a painting, it’s a push-and-pull relationship between the two.
 It’s not often that I make a painting that pleases them both.

 Art photos: Jonny Clark